basavaraj-hampiholi/basavaraj-hampiholi.github.io/_pages/about.md

   - /about.html
 ---

-I am an AI researcher focusing on different aspects:
+I am an Artificial Intelligence (AI) researcher with a focus on various dimensions in the field.

 👉 Image processing, Computer vision, Deep learning